Skip to content

 └─ implementation plans · code

-The routing skill’s evolve mode threads changes downward through this order; align mode audits consistency across it.
-Authority order is a HELIX invariant — no runtime changes it.
+The routing skill’s evolve workflow mode threads changes downward through this order; align audits consistency across it.
+The authority hierarchy is a HELIX invariant; runtimes execute against it but do not redefine it.

 Artifact instance frontmatter